- This post contains affiliate links. Read more here.

 At home, it’s time to get to work.
 Set the stakes/posts first.
-If your soil is very rocky, dig out the hole first (rather than trying to pound the stake in), set the post, then backfill with some medium size crushed gravel.
+If your soil is very rocky, dig out the hole first (rather than trying to pound the stake in), set the post, then backfill with some medium-size crushed gravel.

 Attach the fence firmly to the post—usually at the top of the fencing, the middle, and again at the bottom, pulling it as tight as possible between posts.

 Once you’ve attached the fence to the posts, you’re ready to start planting!

-Speaking of learning, part of dog gardening is making sure your dog understands and respects the barrier.
+Speaking of learning, part of dog-proof fencing is making sure your dog understands and respects the garden barrier.
 That includes no digging at the base of the fence and not marking the fence (for male dogs).
 This is where safe and natural garden repellent for pets comes in handy.Shop on Amazon Shop on Amazon Shop on Amazon

 When choosing a fence style, make sure there are no sharp edges or decorative spikes that could injure your dog.
 Also, be sure the fence is easy to see.
 A dark metal or even chicken wire can become “invisible” depending on what’s growing behind it, and a dog playing with her ball can run right into it by accident.

 For a DIY chicken wire or wire mesh fence, weave some blue or yellow (the two colors dogs see best) surveyors tape along the top and middle of the fence.
 For picket fences, you can use blue or yellow paint to make sure your dog sees it.